 5. Dymaxion House

 If you have ever wondered what it’d be like to live in a house that eternally makes you feel dizzy, look no further.
 Designed by Buckminster Fuller in the 1920s, this house was meant to fix all problems with housing.
 The Dymaxion House was affordable, easy to move and had plenty of space for two bedrooms, a bathroom, kitchen and lounge room.
-The entire house is in a dome so to get from one room to the other you have to walk in a circle hence the dizziness.
+The entire house is in a dome so to get from one room to another you have to walk in a circle hence the dizziness.
 As amazing as it looks, I’m glad this never took off and only one family ever lived in one.
 Today, this is the only prototype that exists.

 I have included a few more images below and you can find the details in the captions.